 Leaders in the Region

-Our otolaryngology care team delivers results that are recognized nationally by U.S. News & World Report in 2018-19.
+Our ear, nose & throat care team at UW Medical Center delivers results that are recognized nationally by U.S. News & World Report.

 Meet the provider: Carly Gauche, Au.D.

 Carly Gauche, Au.D., is a clinical audiologist who specializes in hearing and balance disorders.
 She counts good listening among her most important tools in improving her patients' hearing.
 View full bio.

 We offer the best standard of care available for cancer and other disorders of the head and neck.
 Our specialists use advanced surgical techniques along with the latest radiation and chemotherapy to treat head and neck cancers, and our oncologic and reconstructive surgeons work alongside each other to successfully perform complex reconstructions.

 Our Head and Neck Cancer Program, part of Seattle Cancer Care Alliance, is the Northwest's leader in head and neck cancer care.
 Our expert surgeons and other specialists offer innovative treatments for all types of head and neck cancers, including tongue, laryngeal, nasopharyngeal, oral, sinus, salivary gland, and thyroid, with outstanding results.
 Our multidisciplinary teams work closely with patients to help them recover quickly.